 In the most ideal scenario, your child’s other parent would be suitable to take custody of your child, if you cannot be there.
 But in many cases, that’s not possible, or desired.

 And, even if it is, you may want the financial resources you are leaving behind cared for by someone other than your former spouse or partner.

 No matter what the scenario, as a single parent (whether your child’s other parent is in the picture or not), you need to take the steps necessary to legally document who you would want raising your child, and how you would want your child raised, and how you want your assets handled for your child, in case anything happens to you.

 I know you are busy so I promise to make the process as simple and easy for you as possible.
 Click here to see just how easy it can be.

 If you're interested but have questions, you can go online and schedule a 20-minute free phone consultation.

-If you're ready to jump right in, you can call 810-515-8888 to schedule a Family Wealth Planning Session.
+If you're ready to jump right in, you can call 810-515-8888 to schedule a Family Estate Planning Session.

 The transmission and receipt of information contained on this Web site, in whole or in part, or communication with McRee Law, PLLC, via the Internet or e-mail through this website does not constitute or create a lawyer-client relationship between us and any recipient.
 You should not send us any confidential information in response to this webpage.
 Such responses will not create a lawyer-client relationship, and whatever you disclose to us will not be privileged or confidential unless we have agreed to act as your legal counsel and you have executed a written engagement agreement with McRee Law, PLLC.
 The material on this website may not reflect the most current legal developments.
 The content and interpretation of the law addressed herein is subject to revision.
 We disclaim all liability in respect to actions taken or not taken based on any or all the contents of this site to the fullest extent permitted by law.
 Do not act or refrain from acting upon this information without seeking professional legal counsel.
 This website is for informational purposes only.